ArtCraftCode/ravelry/README.md

 This gem is actively being developed.
 Be sure to check the branch for the version you're using as breaking changes can (and will!) be introduced.

+To see what I am working on next, visit the project's [Trello board](https://trello.com/b/o8gs4cWI/ravelry).

 The Ruby gem for accessing the Ravelry API painlessly, easily, and awesomely.

 Ravelry API documentation is currently available [here](http://www.ravelry.com/api).